Shark Tale: Soundtrack

 Shark Tale: Motion Picture Soundtrack was released on September 21, 2004.
-The soundtrack features newly recorded music by various artists, including Christina Aguilera, Mary J. Blige, India.Arie, Bobby Valentino, Sean Paul, Timbaland, D12, fan_3, The Pussycat Dolls, Ludacris, Missy Elliott, and Justin Timberlake, as well as "Some of My Best Friends Are Sharks", the film's closing theme composed by Hans Zimmer.
+The soundtrack features newly recorded music by various artists, including Christina Aguilera, Mary J. Blige, India.Arie, Bobby Valentino, Sean Paul, Timbaland, D12, JoJo, The Pussycat Dolls, Ludacris, Missy Elliott, Avant and Justin Timberlake, as well as "Some of My Best Friends Are Sharks", the film's closing theme composed by Hans Zimmer.

-Janet Jackson and Beyoncé initially planned to record a duet for the film's soundtrack.
-Jackson's frequent collaborator Jimmy Jam, who had recently worked with Beyoncé for The Fighting Temptations soundtrack, commented, "Obviously we'd love to have the involvement of Janet and Beyonce, who we just worked with on Fighting Temptations.
-They've already expressed interest", adding "There are a lot of opportunities with an animated piece to work with some different people."
-Jeffrey Katzenberg, CEO of DreamWorks Animation, had appointed Jackson's producers Jam & Lewis to be involved with the soundtrack, though the duo only ended up producing only one song for the film, with Jam saying "We worked for DreamWorks before on the Bryan Adams song for Spirit: Stallion of the Cimarron and the Boyz II Men tune for The Prince of Egypt, and Katzenberg is a fan of what we do.
-He thought we would be perfect to do the music for Shark Tale."

 Video game

-A video game based on the film was released on September 29, 2004, for Microsoft Windows, Xbox, GameCube, PlayStation 2, and Game Boy Advance.
+A video game based on the film was released on September 29, 2004, for Microsoft Windows, Xbox, GameCube, PlayStation 2 and Game Boy Advance.
 Published by Activision, Edge of Reality developed the console versions of the game, while Vicarious Visions developed the Game Boy Advance version, and Amaze Entertainment developed the Microsoft Windows version.
-The cast from the film didn't reprise their roles in the game, except David P. Smith reprising his role as Crazy Joe.
+The cast from the film did not reprise their roles in the game, except David P. Smith reprising his role as Crazy Joe.

+Legacy

+On April 26, 2011, Jeffrey Katzenberg commented about the possibility of a sequel to Shark Tale as well as Monsters vs. Aliens and Megamind, saying: "All shared an approach and tone and idea of parody, and did not travel well internationally.
+We don't have anything like that coming on our schedule now."